This post may contain affiliate links. Please read our disclosure policy.

 - Cook on HIGH for 5 hours or LOW for 8 hours total.
 (Add the cabbage during the last 2 hours).
 You may have to rearrange things into the pot to get the cabbage to fit (or cut your cabbage thinner).

-- Remove the meat onto a cutting board and slice into strips.
+- Remove the meat onto a cutting board (let rest for 10 minutes) then slice into strips (against the grain).

 - Serve the meat with potatoes, carrots, and cabbage.